Special prosecutor steps down in case against Alec Baldwin

 District Attorney Mary Carmack-Altwies filed a notification in state district court and declined further comment.

 Hutchins died shortly after being wounded Oct.
-21, 2021, during rehearsals for the Western film “Rust” at a ranch on the outskirts of Santa Fe.
+21, 2021, during rehearsals at a ranch on the outskirts of Santa Fe.
 Baldwin was pointing a pistol at Hutchins when the gun went off, killing her and wounding the director, Joel Souza.

 A preliminary hearing is scheduled in May to decide whether the evidence is sufficient to proceed to a trial.